ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 additional CPU cost of cryptographic computations.

-This document defines two kinds of HTTP resources -- Oblivious Relay Resources and Oblivious Gateway Resources -- that process encapsulated binary HTTP messages
+This document defines two kinds of HTTP resources -- Oblivious Relay Resources and oblivious gateway resources -- that process encapsulated binary HTTP messages
 {{BINARY}} using Hybrid Public Key Encryption (HPKE; {{!HPKE=RFC9180}}).
 They can be composed to protect the content of encapsulated requests and responses, thereby separating the identity of a requester from the request.